 - a.
 Chapter 6 contains a complete specification of the referenced standards, which include test procedures, including the reference year version of the test procedure. - b.
 Single-phase, US air-cooled heat pumps less than 19 kW are regulated as consumer products by DOE 10 CFR 430.
-SCOPC, SCOP2C, SCOPH and SCOP2H values for single-phase products are set by the USDOE. - c.
+SCOPC, SCOP2C, SCOPH and SCOP2H values for single-phase products are set by the USDOE.
+Single-phase, U.S. air-cooled heat pumps <65,000 Btu/h are regulated as consumer products by 10 CFR 430.
+SEER, SEER2, HPSF and HPSF2 values for single-phase products are set by the U.S. DOE.
+Informative Note: See Informative Appendix F for the U.S. DOE minimum. - c.
 This table is a replica of ASHRAE 90.1 Table 6.8.1-15 Electrically Operated Water-Source Heat Pumps-Minimum Efficiency Requirements.